 Driving on College property while under the influence of alcohol is strictly prohibited and will result in arrest, loss of driving privileges on campus, and possible suspension or expulsion from the College.
-Please see the following web site for further NYS Department of Motor Vehicles information, including FAQ's regarding Alcohol, Drugs, and DWI: DMV.ny.gov/tickets/penalties-alcohol-or-drug-related-violations.
+Please see the following web site for further NYS Department of Motor Vehicles information, including FAQ's regarding Alcohol, Drugs, and DWI: https://dmv.ny.gov/points-and-penalties-for-alcohol-or-drug-related-violations

-Alcohol and Other Drug Education, Prevention Services and Programs
+E. Alcohol and Other Drug Education, Prevention Services and Programs